sikumy/ohmyzsh-theme/README.md

 28/10/23 16:38 - 192.168.1.100 - nmap -sV target.com
 ```

-## Customizing the Prompt to Two Lines
+## Default Two-Line Prompt

-The theme allows you to switch to a two-line prompt format, where the command input appears on a new line below the prompt information.

-- Enable Two-Line Prompt:
+By default, this theme uses a two-line prompt layout to keep the prompt information (date/time, IP, directory, Git status, etc.) separate from your command entry.
+This is especially helpful when all features are enabled, as the prompt can become quite long.
+A two-line format improves readability and usability in such cases.

-    - Edit the theme file `ohmy-pentest-report.zsh-theme` and set the `twolines` variable to `true`:
+- **Revert to a Single-Line Prompt**: If you prefer a more compact prompt, you can switch back to a single-line format by editing the theme file `ohmy-pentest-report.zsh-theme` and setting the following:
 ```
-# Control to use a two-line prompt (disabled by default)
+# Control to use a two-line prompt (enabled by default)
-twolines=true  # Set to true to enable two-line prompt
+twolines=false  # Set to false to disable two-line prompt
 ```
-**Note**: There are no commands provided to toggle this setting.
-You need to edit the theme file manually to change it.

-- Disable Two-Line Prompt:
-    - Set the `twolines` variable back to `false`.

 ## Additional Customization